git-moss/DrivenByMoss-Documentation/Novation/Novation-Remote-SLmkI-mkII.md

     * Use the up/down P2 buttons to select the next/previous 8 tracks (track bank)

 7. 3rd button row - Track selection
     * Press one of the buttons to select one of the 8 tracks of the current track bank.
+Selecting an already selected group track toggles its' expanded state.

 8. 4th button row - Transport Off
     * **<< (Rewind)** - Rewinds play cursor position until released.